 Above all of those, Editor Plus has plenty of custom options for Gutenberg like typography, shape divider, adding icons to any positions,...
 You can also customize different features on different devices:

 The last candidate in our top list of Gutenberg plugins is Stackable.
 Stackable has built-in templates along with eye-catching pre-made designs for blocks.
-You can make use of 89 free designs, 264 premium designs for blocks, and different IU Kits.
+You can make use of 89 free designs, 264 premium designs for blocks, and different UI Kits.

 After choosing your preferred templates, you can style them as much as you want.
 Stackable supports you to customize numerous details and to show/hide them on different devices.

 But I think the interface of this feature is not really user-friendly.
 Perhaps, its wide range of options makes me confused at the first look.

 In order to get these templates displayed exactly as they show in the backend, you will have to customize in your current theme.